sohaamir/neuropportunities/README.md

 Here are some useful current 'meta-lists' which already cover resources in the various sub-domains.

+#### General Opportunities

+- [Scholarships Corner](https://scholarshipscorner.website/) A website covering scholarships, bursaries, competitions, exchange programs, and a lot more.
+It covers a varied selection of topics, including Psychology/Cognitive Neuroscience.

 #### Conferences

 - [Nature Reviews Neuroscience - Conferences](https://www.nature.com/nrn/conferences)